cmwen/private-chat-hub-v3/docs/PRODUCT_ROADMAP.md

 ## Cross-Cutting Concerns (All Phases)

 - **Security:** API keys encrypted at rest.
 No secrets in logs or crash reports.
-Conversation data local-only.
+Saved conversation history remains file-local unless the user exports or syncs it with their own tools.
 - **Testing:** Unit + widget + integration tests.
 Target 80%+ coverage by Phase 3.
 - **CI/CD:** Automated build/test/lint on every PR.
 Signed release builds via GitHub Actions.
 - **Privacy:** "Privacy by choice."
 Local/Ollama = zero data to third parties.
 Cloud = only conversation content to selected provider.
 No telemetry without opt-in.